pantheon-systems/documentation/source/content/guides/account-mgmt/billing/03-periods.md

 5. Confirm the purchase, then click **Place your order**.

-6. You'll be returned to the dashboard with a confirmation of your site plan change:
+6. You'll be returned to the dashboard with a confirmation of your site plan change.